Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Methods

 \subsection{Noisy Simulations}

 Quantum circuit simulation under realistic noise modeling is fundamental to the design and validation of error-corrected quantum computation, and relies heavily on modeling errors specific to the qubit modality of interest \cite{cong2022hardware, sahay2025foldtransversalsurfacecodecultivation}.
-Our Sqalesim simulator \cite{bedalov2024fault} models each atom as a five-level system composed of the computational basis qubit subspace $\{|0\rangle, |1\rangle \}$, two leakage states, and a loss state.
+Our Sqalesim simulator \cite{bedalov2024fault} models each atom as a five-level system composed of the computational basis qubit subspace $\{|0\rangle, |1\rangle \}$, two leakage states unaffected by gates and detected as $|0\rangle$ and $|1\rangle$, and a loss state.
 Whereas the previous implementation of Sqalesim \cite{bedalov2024fault} relied primarily on density matrix simulation, the current implementation achieves greater efficiency by simulating operations that only affect the qubit subspace through a Clifford-only simulator.
 Any non-Clifford operation is replaced with its Pauli Twirling approximation.
 Transitions in and out of the qubit subspace are tracked using a classical distribution that describes the probability of the atom being in each non-computational state.
-The current implementation also models atom motion, where each atom being moved has a probability that its qubit subspace undergoes a phase error.
+The current implementation includes a simple model of atom motion in which each atom being moved has a probability that its qubit subspace undergoes a phase error.